jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 This wraps up the description, theory, practice, design, implementation, et al. associated with the Interpreter Design Pattern. __Congratulations if you made it this far.__

 I have one more follow up Interpreter blog, but it will be feature the DSL I designed and implemented in my career and some of the experienced our team had with the pattern.
+It will not present any new Interpreter concepts or details.

 # References
 See: [Interpreter Design Pattern Introduction/References](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html#references) for overall references.

 ## The Complete Implementation
 Here’s the entire implementation up to this point as one file.
 Copy and paste it into a Java environment and execute it.
 If you don’t have Java, try this [Online Java Environment]( https://www.tutorialspoint.com/java/online-java-compiler.php).
+However, it's a little glitchy with the REPL interface.
+I've gotten a few bash errors where I shouldn't be getting them.

 A few highlights:
 * The REPL portion accommodates expressions across multiple lines.